-If you want to dig a little deeper, you can check to see who registered the domain name or URL on sites like LookWhoIs.net and Whois.net.
+If you want to dig a little deeper, you can check to see who registered the domain name or URL on sites like WHOIS.
 There's no charge for searches.

 One good practice is to never pay for anything by direct bank transfer.
 If you transfer funds into a bank account and the transaction is a scam, you will never get a cent of your money back.
 Paying with a credit card offers you some degree of protection should things go wrong.

-The promise of luxuries beyond your wildest dreams in exchange for a moment of your time or minimal effort is a successful fraudster practice that dates back to the days of the snake oil salesman who preyed on helpless settlers in the Wild West.
+The promise of luxuries beyond your wildest dreams in exchange for a moment of your time or minimal effort is a successful fraudster practice.
 Always ask yourself if something sounds too good to be true.

 Is the site selling tablets, PCs, or designer trainers for what is clearly a hugely discounted, unbelievable price?
 Is a health product's website promising larger muscles or extreme weight loss in just two weeks?
 What about a fool-proof way to make your fortune?
 You can't go wrong if you assume something that sounds too good to be true is not true.

 If you still can't make up your mind about a website, do some searching to see what other people on the internet are saying about it.
-A reputation — good or bad — spreads like wildfire online.
+A reputation — good or bad — spreads widely online.
 If others have had a bad experience with a website, they are probably talking about it online.
-Look for reviews on sites such as Trustpilot, Feefo or Sitejabber to see if a site has scammed anyone in the past.
+Look for reviews on sites such as Trustpilot, Feefo, or Sitejabber to see if a site has scammed anyone in the past.

 If you can't find a poor review, don't automatically assume the best, as a scam website could be new.
 Take all the other factors into consideration to make sure you aren't the first victim.

 Also, take nothing for granted and don't just click links to open a web site.
 Instead, type in the web address manually or store it in your bookmarks.
-Unscrupulous operators will often buy domain names that sound and look similar at first glance.
+Malicious criminals will often buy domain names that sound and look similar at first glance.
 By typing them in yourself or storing the one you know is accurate, you give yourself added protection.